 As a mini-apology for his gruffness he said, “One of the officers can get whatever you need out of there.”

-I keep my notebook, fountain pen, trusty Swiss Army knife, torch, mobile, and other real essentials like latex gloves and a baggie full of dog biscuits in the tote on my shoulder.
-Taking Angus up on his offer, I asked for my phone messages and a few items from the bottom drawer of my desk: a bag of chocolate covered pretzels, a Taylor Stevens novel, and a pair of high heels in case someone asked me out somewhere fancy.
+My notebook, fountain pen, trusty Swiss Army knife, torch, mobile, and other real essentials like latex gloves and a baggie full of dog biscuits were in the tote on my shoulder.
+Taking Angus up on his offer, I asked for my phone messages and a few items from the bottom drawer of my desk: a bag of chocolate covered pretzels, a paperback thriller, and a pair of high heels in case someone asked me out somewhere fancy.
 They say hope springs eternal.
-A female constable carefully marked it all down, in case my pretzels turned out to be an important clue.
+A female constable marked each one down, in case my pretzels turned out to be an important clue.
 There were three phone calls.
 All hang-ups.

 The coroner came over, pulled down his facemask, and removed his gloves.
 Then he informed Angus that it appeared death by gunshots in the back occurred in the past thirty to ninety minutes.
-However, he made it clear that an official statement depended on the pathologist’s autopsy.
-Angus, clearly not in the mood to put up with obvious statements, retorted that five to eight and two bullets in the back worked for him.
+However, an official statement depended on the pathologist’s autopsy.
+Angus, not in the mood to put up with obvious statements, retorted that five to eight and two bullets in the back worked for him.

 While Angus talked to some of his men, I used my mobile to snap pictures of the dead guy before the morgue crew bagged him.
-I wasn’t going to learn anything else here, so I gave them back their fancy suit, and said good-bye.
+There was nothing else to learn here, so I gave them back their fancy suit, and said good-bye.

 Memories overwhelmed me.
-I remembered the pain when multiple bullets tore through my muscles, nicked organs, and shattered bone.
-I remembered screaming terrible inhuman screams.
-I remembered that as I hit the ground silence descended around me.
-No adrenaline rushed to blot out the pain.
-Knowledge rushed in—the knowledge that if I died, the pain would end.
+The pain of multiple bullets tearing through my muscles, nicking organs, and shattering bone.
+Screaming; terrible inhuman screams.
+Silence descending around me as I hit the floor.
+No adrenaline rushed in to blot out the pain.
+Knowledge rushed in—the knowledge that if I could die, the pain would end.

 Memories are different from experiencing the pain, but they also hurt.
 I went into the living room and put a CD on.
 I’m not what you would call religious, but the chanting of the Benedictine Monks soothes and mends me.
-I sat in my brown leather chair, pulled my thick pretend grizzly-bear blanket over me, leaned back, and put my feet up on the ottoman.
-I closed my eyes, listened to the chanting, and waited for the dark memories in my head to fade and go back where they came from.
+I sat in the brown leather armchair, pulled my thick, faux grizzly-bear blanket over me, leaned back, and put my feet up on the ottoman.
+I closed my eyes, concentrating on the chanting, and waited for the dark memories in my head to fade and go back where they came from.

-It takes less time, now, to keep those memories at bay, but surprises like this one puts me right back into my nightmare.
+It takes less time, now, to keep those memories at bay, but surprises like this one can put me right back into my nightmare.

-When I opened the file folder, my memories of the Chaffee case made the blood in my veins feel like ice water.
-I needed to look at the papers again with fresh eyes.
+When I’d opened the file folder, my memories of the Chaffee case had rushed in and made the blood in my veins feel like ice water.
+I needed to examine the papers.
 As I calmed, curiosity surged.
-A million questions raced through my mind and I returned to the table.
+A million questions raced through my mind.
+I got up and returned to the table.